 So, you’ve crafted the perfect press release; now it’s time to get it out into the world.
 But how do you ensure it lands in the right hands, grabs attention, and gets the coverage your company needs?
-Distributing a press release isn’t just about sending it off into the abyss; it requires a strategic approach to cut through the noise.
+How to distribute a press release isn’t just about sending it off into the abyss; it requires a strategic approach to cut through the noise.
 Let’s break down how to distribute your press release for maximum impact.

 1. Start with a Solid Distribution Plan